By: Maralee McKee, Manners Mentor

 Ask for help with anything the moment you feel tension coming on: entertaining the children, picking up the Christmas wrapping paper from the floor, sorting presents, stirring gravy, pouring drinks, clearing the table.
 Ask and you shall receive, especially on Christmas!

 4. During the main meal, if there’s more than one table, the host and hostess should sit at separate tables.
 No one wants to feel like they’re at the adult version of the kids’ table.
 That’s why it’s nice if the host and hostess sit at different tables when there’s more than one adult table.

 If there are more than two adult tables, the host and hostess excuse themselves about halfway through the entree and go and check on the other guests for a few minutes.

 It’s nice if during dessert you trade seats with someone and eat at a different table.
-Arrange this prior to the meal, so the host and/or hostess can also sit with those guests.
+Arrange this before the meal, so the host and/or hostess can also sit with those guests.
 That way, everyone probably has had a chance to sit at a table with the host or hostess.
 (The children are going to finish a lot faster than the grown-ups.
 Have coloring pages available at their table or something else planned for them to do while the adults finish eating.)

-Even for the cousins’ new boyfriends and girlfriends, the host(ess) should give each of them a small gift, even though from past experience you know they go through relationships so fast that you’ll probably never see these friends again.
+Even for the cousins’ new boyfriends and girlfriends, the host(ess) should give each of them a small gift, even though from experience you know they go through relationships so fast that you’ll probably never see these friends again.

 If you’d like some ideas for gifts for everyone, visit the Perfect Little Gifts department in the Manners Mentor Boutique.
 There are other departments in the Boutique you might want to check out, too.
-I personally own or have given each item as a gift, and they’ve always been well received!
+I own or have given each item as a gift, and they’ve always been well received!

 Grace Note: Spread the Christmas festivities out through your house so that there are different areas where guests can go to do the things you’ve preplanned, or they can relax and do nothing at all.